TSX Composite earnings scorecard: How fourth-quarter results have fared

 Q4 2018 performance vs. earnings expectations

-Twenty-six per cent of the TSX Composite (.GSPTSE) companies have reported Q4 2018 EPS.
-Of the 62 companies in the index that have reported earnings to date for Q4 2018:
+Thirty-eight per cent of the TSX Composite (.GSPTSE) companies have reported Q4 2018 EPS.
+Of the 88 companies in the index that have reported earnings to date for Q4 2018:

 Revenue highlights